selplacei/konfsave/README.md

 - Specifying additional paths to include or exclude using command-line arguments
 - Optionally following symlinks when saving paths

-Other minor features can be discovered through the help messages and/or `config.py`.

 ## Requirements

 Python 3.8+ is required.

 ## Installation & Usage

-`main.py` can be run as is, but Konfsave expects its `config.py` to be in `${XDG_CONFIG_HOME}/konfsave`.
+`main.py` can be run as is.
+The configuration file, `config.ini`, is stored in `${XDG_CONFIG_HOME}/konfsave`.
 You can use the `install.sh` script to properly install Konfsave for the current user.

 Usage instructions can be viewed with `konfsave --help`.

 ## Future features

 Right now, this program is WIP.
-Although you could find it useful in its current state, more features are planned, such as storing profiles as Git repositories and archiving/compressing them.
+Although it's useful in its current state, more features are planned, such as storing profiles as Git repositories and archiving/compressing them.

 ## License